30 top things to do in York with teenagers

 As we detailed above the National Railway is a free display of Rail history for both England and the world.

-* While it is a free exhibition you are encouraged to make a donation towards the upkeep of the museum
+* While it is a free exhibition, you are encouraged to donate towards the upkeep of the museum

 See Clifford’s Tower